-Course Code: ET1HE599 Aeronautical Engineering - HNC Duration2 Years Day/s of weekWednesday Time09:00 - 17:15 Next course dates Start dateLocationDuration / Fees 11 Sep 2023 Bispham Campus 2 Years / £3,500 per year Apply now Overview Is this course for me?
+Course Code: ET1HE599 Aeronautical Engineering - HNC Duration2 Years Day/s of weekWednesday Time09:00 - 17:15 Next course dates Start dateLocationDuration / Fees 11 Sep 2023 Bispham Campus 2 Years / £3,500 per year Apply now 09 Sep 2024 Bispham Campus 2 Years / £3,500 per year Apply now Overview Is this course for me?
 What will I learn?
 How will I be assessed?
 Key information Where could this course take me?
 Course SummaryAeronautical engineering has excellent career opportunities available for appropriately qualified and skilled personnel.
 The part-time HNC in Aeronautical Engineering aims to foster the technical and transferable skills required for employment and progression within employment in this specialised field of engineering.
 The programme is a product of close collaboration with key industry employers.
 Entry RequirementsA minimum of 48 UCAS points (excluding Functional Skills) in an appropriate discipline: DD from A levels to include mathematics and a technology, engineering or science-based subject PPP from Extended Diploma, MP from Diploma, MM from 90 Credit Diploma in appropriate Engineering discipline Mathematics GCSE at Grade B/5 or above and English Language GCSE at grade C/4 or above Applicants for whom English is not their first language are expected to achieve a minimum 6.0 overall with at least 5.5 in each component Applicants who are able to demonstrate relevant work/life skills or knowledge will also be considered on an individual basis.
+Please note: Where wearing PPE (Personal Protective Equipment) is a mandatory requirement of the course, it is the responsibility of the learner to ensure that they are able to wear such equipment.
+Further information can be obtained at the IAG session which all applicants are invited to or by calling Course Enquiries on 01253 504343.
 Qualification ObtainedBTEC Higher National Certificate in Aeronautical Engineering Learning and Teaching MethodsThe HNC in AeroNutical Engineering programme combines theoretical and practical elements which are delivered in a number of different ways.
 Lectures are the most common technique used, which will offer you the opportunity to engage with other students in your group, and is where the focus is on sharing knowledge through the use of presentations, calculations and case studies.
 Another delivery technique which will be used in a number of modules is practical demonstrations, where both production and testing equipment will be demonstrated by the tutor who will be a qualified operator.
 Tutorials will present you with an opportunity for focused one to one support, where teaching is led by an individual’s requirements.
 These are sometimes most effective in the run up to assessment, where tutors can provide you with more focused direction, perhaps based on a formative assessment.
 Moodle Virtual Learning Environment (VLE) is an invaluable aid to your studies, acting not only as a repository for taught material but also for the setting of formative assessment such as quizzes.
 Further reading and research support will also be provided on Moodle VLE, along with a copy of your programme documents, such as the Programme Handbook and Assessment Timetable.
 As the majority of students on your HNC in Aeronautical Engineering programme will be employed in the industry, there will be an opportunity to integrate work based learning into the programme.
 This will add realism, and will give you the opportunity to link theory to practice in a way in which case studies cannot.
 For example, in the Managing an Engineering Project module, the Project brief may be based on a workplace requirement, which will require work based application of knowledge thereby bringing theory to life through the curriculum.
 What will I learn?
 Modules at level 4 Module TitleCodeCreditsOptional?
 Aircraft Aerodynamics ET4MD238 15 No Aircraft Electrical Power and Distribution Systems ET4MD239 15 No Airframe Mechanical Systems ET4MD240 15 No Composite Materials for Aerospace Applications ET4MD241 15 No Engineering Maths ET4MD253 15 No Engineering Science ET4MD254 15 No Managing a Professional Engineering Project ET4MD255 15 No Engineering Design ET4MD257 15 No How will I be assessed?
-Assessment MethodLevel 4Level 5Level 6 Coursework 100% 0% 0% Exam 0% 0% 0% Practical 0% 0% 0% Learning Methods Learning MethodLevel 4Level 5Level 6 Scheduled 484 0 0 Independent 716 0 0 Placement 0 0 0 Total 1200 0 0 The HNC qualified student can progress to study on a full Honours degree by progressing to our BEng (Hons) Aeronautical Engineering, awarded by Lancaster University and delivered here at Blackpool and The Fylde College.
+Assessment MethodLevel 4Level 5Level 6 Coursework 100% 0% 0% Exam 0% 0% 0% Practical 0% 0% 0% Learning Methods Learning MethodLevel 4Level 5Level 6 Scheduled 484 0 0 Independent 716 0 0 Placement 0 0 0 Total 1200 0 0 Career Options and ProgressionThe HNC qualified student can progress to study on a full Honours degree by progressing to our BEng (Hons) Aeronautical Engineering, awarded by Lancaster University and delivered here at Blackpool and The Fylde College.
 We have well-developed working relationships with a wide range of engineering employers, through which we help and support learners into sustainable employment.